-Fewer Completions Activity Makes It Difficult For Oil States International
+Fewer Completions Activity Makes It Difficult For Oil States International (NYSE:OIS)

 OIS is currently trading at an EV-to-adjusted EBITDA multiple of 6.8x, while its forward EV/EBITDA multiple is 25.6x.
 Between FY2015 and now, the stock's average EV/EBITDA multiple was 17.8x.
 So, it is currently trading at a discount to its past average.

 OIS's forward EV-to-EBITDA multiple expansion versus the adjusted trailing 12-month EV/EBITDA is steeper than peers, which would typically result in a lower EV/EBITDA multiple compared to peers.
-The company's EV/EBITDA multiple is higher than its peers' (OII, SPN, and FTI) average of 5.6x.
+The company's EV/EBITDA multiple is higher than its peers' (OII, Superior Energy Services (NYSE:SPN), and FTI) average of 5.6x.
 So, the stock is relatively overvalued at the current level.
 I have used estimates provided by Seeking Alpha in this analysis.

 Analyst Rating

 According to data provided by Seeking Alpha, one sell-side analyst rated OIS a "buy" in May (includes "Very Bullish,") while 11 of them rated it a "hold."
 One analyst rated it a "sell" (includes "very bearish.")
-The consensus target price is $3.47, which at the current price, yields 20% returns.
+The consensus target price is $3.47, which, at the current price, yields 20% returns.

 What's The Take On OIS?

-OIS expects the completions market to contract significantly in the near-term, while the pricing weakness is expected to continue.
+OIS expects the completions market to contract significantly in the near term, while the pricing weakness is expected to continue.
 Earlier, the company retired a majority of its drilling rigs in the Permian and may exit more businesses in the future.
 Apart from the commercialization of perforating products, it focuses on the wireline release tool and shaped charge technology to increase sales.
-Due to the relative stability in E&P activity and energy production in the Middle East, it may see its GeoDynamics sales increasing.
+Due to the relative stability in E&P activity and energy production in the Middle East, it may see its GEODynamics sales increasing.
 As the U.S. opportunities dry up, it increasingly looks up to cost cuttings.
 It now aims to reduce its costs by $220 million in FY2020.

 OIS's cash flow from operations declined sharply in Q1.
 In 2020, it has significantly lowered the capex.
 However, I think it needs to improve cash flows to survive the current downturn.
 Its balance sheet is not overly leveraged, which can prove to be advantageous in a challenging environment.
-In the current scenario, I expect the stock to remain subdued in the short-run.
+In the current scenario, I expect the stock to remain subdued in the short run.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.